Postgraduate teaching 2020

 The laboratories are open and can be booked for postgraduate research.
 Before access is allowed for any researcher, they must attend a short Health & Safety induction.
 To book lab time, students should email their request to Andy Barlow (firstname.lastname@example.org) and copy in Robin Bendrey (email@example.com) stating which laboratory, how much time is needed, and preferred days.
 Allocation decisions will be managed in a way to ensure safe systems of working while enabling appropriate access based on individual needs.

 We will work to ensure that you can engage with your research and supervision wherever you are in the world.
-If you are able to be in Edinburgh, then we look forward to welcoming you, on campus where possible and using digital technology for most aspects of your supervision in the short term.
+If you are able to be in Edinburgh, then we look forward to welcoming you, on campus where possible and using digital technology for most aspects of your supervision whilst physical disctancing restrictions remain in place.
 The exact balance between on campus and online contact may change over the year, as we adapt to changing conditions.

 While the William Robertson Wing will reopen in advance of the new semester, social distancing measures mean that the capacity of our building remains limited.
 Initially, we encourage you to work on your PhD programme at home unless your home working environment is difficult, whereby we are inviting you to apply for one of the limited number of study space desks in the building for those in the greatest need.
 Please contact the Graduate School Office for further details.